-Beyond serving as a part-time addition to the C-suite, fractional CMOs usually offer other services to their clients, such as:
+Beyond just serving as a part-time addition to the C-suite, most fractional CMOs provide specific services to their clients, such as:

-- Advising the CEO on marketing related issues and opportunities
+- Advising the CEO on marketing and branding related issues and opportunities

 - Ensuring marketing/sales/customer experience alignment